Skip to main content

 What if my Social Security check still shows the Part B deduction after approval?

 That can happen for a while even after approval.
 The MDHHS MSP brochure says it can take up to two months from approval before Medicaid begins paying Medicare premiums and your Social Security payment increases.
-If it still has not changed, call the Beneficiary Hot Line at 1-800-642-3195 and keep a copy of your approval notice.
+If it still has not changed, call the Michigan Beneficiary Hot Line and keep a copy of your approval notice.

 Editorial note: This guide is produced based on our Editorial Standards using official and other high-trust sources, regularly updated and monitored, but not affiliated with any government agency and not a substitute for official agency guidance.
 Individual eligibility outcomes cannot be guaranteed.